Her Private Hell: Critical response

-In a contemporary review, The Monthly Film Bulletin was dismissive of the film, calling it "embarrassingly self-conscious" and criticising what it regarded as a weak story with poorly-developed characters and a lack of excitement.
+In a contemporary review, the Monthly Film Bulletin was dismissive of the film, calling it "embarrassingly self-conscious".
+It criticised what it regarded as a weak story with poorly-developed characters and a lack of excitement.
+The Daily Cinema described the film as a "very creditable first production by all concerned", noting the "attractive performance by the three leading players".
+However, it added that the film's "incredible" plot would have been better served by "greater pace and crisper editing".
+Kinematograph Weekly called the writing "novelettish" and commented that the cinematography of the sex scenes is let down by the resulting "visual clichés".
+It also stated: "The picture could have been a sharp, bitter (and perhaps, deserved) attack on the unpleasant means of money-making that can be behind an apparently innocent and well-behaved venture.
+It misses this admirable chance, however [...]"

 Botting states that while the story "may seem a little far-fetched", the film overall "manages to be more than just a 'dull tit-and-bum parade'," commenting that its cast and direction "[raise it] above its genre and limitations."
-She also states that it "wisely eschews" the existentialism of Michelangelo Antonioni's Blowup (1966), a mystery thriller with a comparable premise.
+She also states that it "wisely eschews" the existentialism of Blowup (1966), a mystery thriller with a comparable premise.
 McGillivray calls Her Private Hell a "fine example of British independent exploitation cinema" but argues that Ollier's character may qualify as "the screen's dullest love interest".
 He suggests that various aspects of the film, including its title sequence, were unwittingly influenced by the French New Wave, while the suspenseful scenes of Marisa's arrival at Bernie's flat give "a foretaste of the horror director Warren was to become".
 Drawing comparisons with European art cinema, Sam Dunn of the BFI notes that the scenes of Marisa's pick-up from the airport are without music or audible dialogue, creating a "distinctly un-British" feel.
 He believes that Her Private Hell "lacks the subtlety and emotional complexity" of Warren's short films.
 Forshaw considers Modugno to be "palpably not equal to the histrionic demands the director makes of her; her talents lay elsewhere."